alysivji/notes/python/fluent_python.md

 (from [Michael Foord](http://www.voidspace.org.uk/python/articles/duck_typing.shtml))
 * Python is strongly typed because object types __don't change type__
+    * if the language rarely performs implicit conversions of types, it is strongly typed
 * Python is dynamically typed because we can pass references around and we don't check type until the last possible minute
+    * type checking performed at runtime means dynamically typed
 * duck typing - it doesn't matter what type my data is, just that it can do what I want with it
     * i.e. if it has a quack method, it doesn't matter it's a duck.
 We can treat it like a duck.
     * this is a consequence of the object defining what it can or can't do